pekkanikander/pekkanikander.github.com/index.md

 Pekka Nikander is a software architect and lead programmer with over 25 years of industry experience, with an inkling for embedded and things.

+Please note that many links below are broken, due to my previous web site provider trashing my site and not having time to fish the content back.
+If you are interested in any of my papers or past projects, feel free to send e-mail to me, and I'll add the material to the website and mail back to you.
+I usually respond to e-mail within a day or two.

 ## Freelancing

 I'm available for interesting open source projects about 50% of my time, through the [Ell-i open source co-operative](http://ell-i.org/about).